anat-kedem/TidyDataActivityRecognitionUsingSmartphones/CodeBook.md

 ###Description
 The resulted data is a tidy data of one table file named "Mean_ActivityDataBySmartphones.txt".
 The tidy data includes the average of each variable for each activity and each subject.

-The following table shows the frame of the tidy data (see rows and variables description below):
+The following table shows the format of the tidy data (see rows and variables description below):

 Subject | Activity_Mean     | *variable1* | *variable2* |*(rest of variables)*
 ------- | :-------------------- | :-----------: | :-----------: | :----------------: